-LAND AREA MAX ALLOWABLE AREA (m2) FRONT SETBACK (m) (from Primary Rd Frontage) SIDE/REAR SETBACK (m) <1,000m2 60 Behind any existing dwelling or 10m, whichever is the greater Considered on merit of the application 1,000 to < 4,000m 110 Behind any existing dwelling or 10m, whichever is the greater 3 4,000m to <4ha 180 15 5 4ha to <10ha 250 20 10 10ha or greater 325 for first 10ha then 25 per every hectare thereafter 20 10m to a property boundary or 50m (minimum) from a dwelling on an adjoining property, whichever is greater
+LAND AREA MAX ALLOWABLE AREA (m2) FRONT SETBACK (m) (from Primary Rd Frontage) SIDE/REAR SETBACK (m) <2,000m 55 Behind any existing dwelling or 10m, whichever is the greater Considered on merit of the application 2,000m to <1ha 80 Behind any existing dwelling or 10m, whichever is the greater 3 1ha to <2ha 110 15 5 2ha to <4ha 180 20 5 4ha to <10ha 225 20 10 10ha or greater 325 for first 10ha then 25 per every hectare thereafter 20 10m to a property boundary or 50m (minimum) from a dwelling on an adjoining property, whichever is greater

-Note: Maximum Allowable Area (m2) is calculated using the cumulative total of the enclosed floor area for farm buildings and outbuildings and does not include verandahs, awnings or the like that are open on two or more sides.
+NOTE: Maximum Allowable Area (m2) is calculated using the enclosed floor area of the structure and does not include verandahs, awnings or the like that are open on two or more sides

-2. The maximum height of a farm building is 8m above ground level (existing).

-- 3. The maximum height of an outbuilding with an area equal to or less than 200m is 5.5m above ground level (existing).
-The maximum height of 'Barn style' outbuildings or outbuildings greater than 200m is 6.5m above ground level (existing). - 4.
+- 2. The maximum height of a farm building is 8m above ground level (existing). - 3.
+The maximum height of an outbuilding with an area equal to or less than 200m is 5.5m above ground level (existing).
+'Barn style' outbuildings may exceed 5.5m based on individual merit. - 4.
 Farm buildings and outbuildings that are greater in height than any existing or approved dwelling house on the land are discouraged.
 (Figure 3) - 5.
-The cumulative area for farm buildings and outbuildings on a single property will be considered based on the merits of the proposal. - 6.
+The cumulative area for farm buildings and outbuildings on a single property shall be no greater than the maximum allowable area specified for farm buildings. - 6.
 An open sided verandah or awning of not greater than one third of the area of the proposed farm building or outbuilding may be allowed in addition to the above mentioned maximum allowable areas. - 7.
-The total floor area specified for farm buildings and outbuildings does not include second floors and Mezzanine floors within a building that complies with the maximum height requirements. - 8.
+Mezzanine floors shall be no more than more than 50% of the area of the ground floor of a farm building or an outbuilding may be allowed in addition to the above maximum allowable areas. - 8.
+The mezzanine floor shall only be used for storage purposes. - 9.
 The size, setback and height rules do not apply to existing or replica historic slab barns and the building will be assessed based on the merit of the application.
 (Figure 4)